Meet our extensive team of industry professionals

 Away from the office, Gareth and his wife run a small farm with cattle, horses, chickens, goats and a pet sheep.
 He has two children.

 Jonathan is originally from South Africa, where he did an internship working on a variety of civil and structural projects while completing his civil engineering degree.
 He has worked in New Zealand since 2002, and joined EDC in 2006.

 Jonathan has both civil and structural contracting experience and has worked on projects for residential subdivisions, pipeline installations, road construction and upgrades, and a sanitary sewer treatment plant for a town of 10,000 people.

-His areas of civil expertise include roading, pipelines, pump stations, stormwater modelling in accordance with ARC TP108, and stormwater treatment in accordance with TP10.
+His areas of civil expertise include roading, pipelines, pump stations, retaining walls, stormwater modelling and stormwater treatment.
 His structural capabilities cover residential dwellings including masonry and timber retaining walls, beams, pipeline bridging, bracing, and bridge design.

 BE Civil (Hons) CPEng MIPENZ, NZGS

 Ian joined EDC in 1995, bringing broad experience in geotechnical and civil fields to the company.
 He has developed considerable expertise in all aspects of land development including bulk earthworks, retaining structures, slope stability assessments, building foundations, environmental controls, roads, stormwater, wastewater and water supply infrastructure.